Behavior Management in the Classroom: Guide for Teachers

 This sets the kiddo up for failure.
 It denies them of having a fresh start, or an unbiased opinion.

-Instead of pointing out the negative, unwanted behavior that’s problematic- catch kids being good!
-Point out the positive things they do.
+Instead of pointing out the negative behaviors or disruptive behavior, catch kids being good!
+Point out the positive things.

 Make them feel involved and included.